TamaMcGlinn/flog-menu/README.md

 workflow, without using the visual menus, if you prefer the traditional 'remember-your-keybindings' vim approach.
 Instead of using my context menu, you could copy the 10 lines of config that define it, and change them around to suit your config.
-However, if you want to add features for everyone, you could submit a merge request.
+However, if your change is useful for everyone, I'd prefer you submit a merge request.

 ## Roadmap